MIDS-scaling-up/v2/week2/hw/Readme.md

 ## Setting Up the Jetson for DIGITS

 To prepare for the lab, we'll create a container with Caffe on the Jetson.
-Download the Dockerfile.caffebase file and build the image:
+Download the Dockerfile.caffebase and mutex.patch files and build the image:
 ```
 docker build -t caffe -f Dockerfile.caffebase .
 ```